aws-samples/aws-secure-environment-accelerator/docs/operations/operations-troubleshooting-guide.md

 ### 3.2.34.
 Associate Hosted Zones (Step removed in v1.2.1)

 This step calls a Lambda function that associates the private zones, all the interface endpoint zones, and the resolver rules with each VPC that leverages endpoint services.
+This step was removed in v1.2.1 of the Accelerator codebase.

 ### 3.2.35.
 Add Tags to Shared Resources